gxq1998/MCP-Net./README.md

 Provisional acceptance (top ~13%) in MICCAI 2022, Singapore.

+We propose an inter-frame Motion Correction framework with Patlak regularization (MCP-Net) to directly optimize the Patlak fitting error and further improve model performance.

 The MCP-Net contains three modules: a motion estimation module consisting of a multiple-frame 3-D U-Net with a convolutional long short-term memory layer combined at the bottleneck; an image warping module that performs spatial transformation; and an analytical Patlak module that estimates Patlak fitting with the motion-corrected frames and the individual input function.
 A Patlak loss penalization term using mean squared percentage fitting error is introduced to the loss function in addition to image similarity measurement and displacement gradient loss.